Cry, complain, call the reviewer…you might feel a little better, but you received an NSE letter, and tomorrow you still can’t sell your device.

 Cause #4: You failed to provide data demonstrating equivalence.

-For each difference you should determine an objective method for demonstrating that the difference is equivalent in safety and performance to the predicate.
-Your test method can be proposed to the FDA in a pre-sub request prior to testing.
+For each difference, you should determine an objective method for demonstrating that the difference is equivalent in safety and performance to the predicate.
+Your test method can be proposed to the FDA in a pre-sub request before testing.
 The FDA sees more than 3,000 companies propose testing methods to demonstrate equivalence each year.
 They have more experience than you do.
 Ask them in a pre-sub before you test anything.
 There may be a better test method, or you might need to adjust your test method.
-Sometimes results are unclear, but there might be another test you can perform to demonstrate equivalence and then you can resubmit your 510(k).
-Possibly you were unaware of the need to perform a test and you were unable to complete a test within the 180 days the FDA allowed for submitting additional information.
+Sometimes results are unclear, but there might be another test you can perform to demonstrate equivalence, and then you can resubmit your 510(k).
+Possibly you were unaware of the need to perform a test, and you were unable to complete a test within the 180 days the FDA allowed for submitting additional information.
 The good news is you now have all the time you need.

-In all four root causes identified above, you could benefit greatly from pre-sub meeting.
-Now you have an NSE letter and you know which of the four reasons why your submission did not result in 510(k) clearance.
+In all four root causes identified above, you could benefit greatly from the pre-sub meeting.
+Now you have an NSE letter, and you know which of the four reasons why your submission did not result in 510(k) clearance.
 However, the correction to your NSE letter may not be clear.
 Therefore, you should consider requesting a pre-sub meeting as quickly as you can.
-Most companies choose not to submit a pre-sub meeting request, because they don’t want to wait 60-75 days.
+Most companies choose not to submit a pre-sub meeting request because they don’t want to wait 60-75 days.
 However, sometimes pre-sub meetings are scheduled sooner.
 In addition, 60-75 days is not as costly as receiving a second NSE letter.

 Prevent a future NSE letter by requesting a pre-sub meeting

 Regardless of your corrections for the current NSE letter, you should prevent future occurrences by planning to submit a pre-sub meeting request for every submission.
 I try to help clients gather all the information they need without a pre-sub meeting, but each new 510(k) reminds me why a pre-sub meeting is so valuable.
-You always learn something that helps you with preparation of your 510(k).
+You always learn something that helps you with the preparation of your 510(k).